History of Science in Physics

 - comprehend the development of modern astrophysics

-This module gives an introduction to the history of science in physics.
-In doing so physics findings, methods and models which were discussed in detail in previous semesters (especially in the preceding bachelor course) are regarded in the historical context.
-As the physics knowledge is already known to the students a workload of four credits is sufficient to reach the learning outcome of this module.
+In this module only already known physics topics are presented in the historical context.
+For this reason a workload of four credits is sufficient to reach the learning outcome.
 For a combination of this module with other modules no reasonable basis exists.

 PH0001, PH0002, PH0003, PH0004 for bachelor / master of science education